 In response she staggered over to where I was standing and lowered her sock.
 To my horror and amazement she then showed me a spot where a bone was separating from the rest of her foot.
 The pressure of the protruding bone was beginning to stretch the skin to its limits, and although I'm no medical doctor, even with my limited layman's knowledge I knew that this could not be good.

 All the same this young lady was still forcing her way along for fear of losing her job by failing to show up to work.
 At that point she had worked ten days straight, and because CCAs now deliver packages on Sundays for Amazon as well there was really no complete day of rest for her in site.
 But because her husband is unemployed and she needs to support her small family she continues to limp her way along, struggling her way through postal hell with the constant terror of breaking down completely and finding herself minus a job.

 It's amazing that in this 21st century, in a supposedly enlightened time far removed from the miserable industrial conditions of Charles Dickens' England, workers are still being forced to work themselves to the point of physical breakdown.
 But if you elect to be a postal CCA these are the conditions that you're going to be exposed to, and you're probably just going to have to tough them out if you really want to be a Mailman someday.
 Mercy is not in the postal supervisor's vocabulary, and physical failure is not an option.

+So, if you still really want to be a mailman after all the gruesome details I've bombarded with you here, I wish you the best.
 But if you do elect to persist in this madness, please don't come back and blame me later when you find that the working conditions and low CCA wages are not to your liking.
 You certainly cannot accuse me of sugar-coating it for you.
 You have been duly warned, and I wash my hands of the results.